matteo-pampana/matteo-pampana/README.md

 ## ✨ What do I do?

 - Currently working as a Backend Engineer at <a href="https://www.subito.it" target="_blank">Subito.it</a> (Adevinta Italy); 🏢
-- Co-founding a SaaS-based startup that we will launch soon; 📈
 - Deepening my knowledge of Golang, Django, and React. 📖

 ---